jyrjanon/task_2/README.md

 # Task 2 – Phishing Email Analysis

-This repository contains the work completed for Task 2 of the Cyber Security Internship.
-The objective of the task was to analyze a suspicious email by examining its header using free online tools and identifying phishing indicators based on the results.

 ## Files Included
 - phishing-email.txt
   Contains the phishing email sample used for analysis.